dvdmtw98/notes/notes-vault/information-security/tools/splunk/splunk-search.md

 #### Historic Search
 Also called static/ad-hoc search.
-Time window does not search.
+Time window does not change.
 Only searches data available in the window.

 #### Relative Search
 It’s a subtype of historic search.